Devolutions/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/adding-entry-user-vault-fail.md

 ---
+eleventyComputed:
-title: Adding a new entry in the user vault on SQL Azure does not work
+  title: Adding a new entry in the {{ en.UVLT }} on SQL Azure does not work
 ---
 You are able to create new entries inside the shared vault, but not in the {{ en.UVLT }} You create the new entry, but it never appears under the {{ en.UVLT }}
 ## Solution